binhex/documentation/docker/faq/vpn.md

 **Note** Multiple OpenVPN configuration files is **NOT** supported, only multi remote lines as shown above.

-**Q21.** I now see that you support WireGuard, how do i switch from OpenVPN to WireGuard client?
+**Q21.** I now see that you support WireGuard, how do I switch from OpenVPN to WireGuard client?

 **A21.** Yes you are correct, all binhex VPN created images now support OpenVPN and WireGuard, for PIA and other VPN providers.